laffra/pynsights/README.md

 # Usage from a different repository

-If you cloned the pynsights repo to your local device and want to invoke it from another repository, you can tell Python where to find it:
+If you used the manual install and cloned the pynsights repo to your local device and want to invoke it from another repository, you can tell Python where to find it:

 ```